Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 -  **Conclusion** Try mapping an area of the project yourself to see how easy it is and what difficulties will be faced.
 This should help you to decide on an optimum square size.
 Allow splitting, but not to infinity - some new mappers continually split squares until they are so small that it becomes extremely difficult to map.

 ###Arbitrary Geometries
 Each individual polygon in the (AOI) area of interest represents an individual task.
 If the AOI consists of one polygon, the project will have just one task.

-###Create the project & add Description
+###Create the Project and Add Description
 After choosing a tile size, click “Create Project”.
 This establishes the project in the task manager and opens a screen where you can provide the descriptions, instructions and other information about the project.

 <!--Hidden Text - Google discussion group on TM - https://groups.google.com/a/hotosm.org/forum/?utm_medium=email&utm_source=footer#!msg/tm-project-managers/5OVNGMBsQv0/01Wxw95cBwAJ